lazy-stripes/goholint/README.md

 An incomplete, buggy and suboptimal GameBoy emulator written in Go purely for fun.
 It displays pixels, makes noises and can export GIFs.
-Hopefully it can prove informative somewhat!
+Hopefully it can prove remotely informative!

-# Disclaimer
+## Disclaimer

 All code available here is raw, broken, doesn't follow any specific kind of workflow and isn't guaranteed to work in any way or form.